carlosjennings1991/Macro_Slowdown/README.md

 Given the nature of economic cycles, this above chart is a little difficult to read, so let's see the above chart but with trendlines for both growth rates.

 <img src="https://github.com/carlosjennings1991/Macro_Slowdown/blob/main/Charts/Growth_vs_Econ_Growth_with_trendlines.png" width="738" height="345">

+As we can see above, as economic growth has declined, so has population growth.
+The extent to which this is a causal loop is unknown, and there are many factors causing both, but there is undoubtedly a connection between the two.
 ___

 ### Workforce Growth